-The Zuora payment gateway is an authorized payment gateway in your LMS.
-Please note that configuring this integration in Docebo requires that the E-Commerce app is activated in your platform, and it only works on the 7.0 theme.
+The Zuora payment gateway is an authorized payment gateway in your platform.
+Please note that configuring this integration in Docebo requires that the E-Commerce app is activated in your platform.
 Refer to this article to learn more about configuring the settings for the E-Commerce app.

 Some currencies supported by Docebo may not be accepted by Zuora, so remember to check if your currency is supported by both systems before proceeding.
 Find here the complete list of the currencies supported by Docebo.

 Please Note: This integration is more complex than other Docebo payment gateway integrations.
-You should have extensive knowledge about Zuora in order to properly configure this integration for your Docebo LMS.
+You should have extensive knowledge about Zuora in order to properly configure this integration for your Docebo platform.

 Configuring the Integration in Docebo

 To set up the integration in your platform, access the Admin Menu from the gear icon in the top right corner of your platform, then press the Manage item in the E-Commerce section.
 Then, reach the Zuora tab.

 Begin by flagging the option at the top of the page to enable this payment gateway.
 Then, insert your Zuora login credentials into the Username and Password fields and press the Continue button.
 You can reset this configuration at any time by pressing the Reset button.

 If you want to test the configuration before using the real environment, you can flag the option to enable sandbox mode.
 Once your account is authorized in your platform, you can continue with the configuration.
 Fill in the new fields that will appear in the tab: